Let’s Clarify a Bit Here…

-Another plus for playing a syndicate is that you have a better chance of recouping some of the money you put into playing.
-Because the group is buying a large quantity of tickets on a weekly basis, you’ll have a better chance of winning something–even if it is a very small prize.
+Another plus for playing a syndicate is that you have a better chance of recouping some of the money you put into play.
+Because the group is buying a large number of tickets on a weekly basis, you’ll have a better chance of winning something–even if it is a very small prize.

 Another con is that the truth of the matter is you will barely break even when you play a syndicate.
 Yes, you have a chance of winning a jackpot or a large prize; however, those chances are still incredibly slim.
 The smaller prizes that you do win still have to be shared and you’re barely getting anything.

 When it comes to playing the lottery, one of the most daunting tasks could be simply having to go to the store and pick your numbers–especially if you pick the same numbers every time.
 With a lottery subscription, you don’t have to go to the store.
 Your numbers are all picked out, bought, and paid for–like clockwork.
 All you have to do is sit back and wait until the drawing.

 Subscriptions are also good for those times when you cannot get to the store and get your tickets before the time is up.
 Perhaps there is an accident on the way to the store or your meeting ran late?
 With a lottery subscription, you have peace of mind knowing that your lottery ticket has already been selected, so you’re covered.

 A negative aspect of a lottery subscription is always having money in your account.
 Because it is a lottery subscription, the payments come out of your account at a set date and time every time.
 Now for most people, this isn’t a problem because they always have money in their bank accounts.
 But for people who may be on a tight budget or lose their jobs, it can become expensive rather quickly.
 You’ll have to remember to cancel the subscription completely.